 This article is about growing the number of active members in the Unification Church.
 It is based on the assumption that church growth has regular causes that can be discerned by examining churches that are growing.
 The corollary is that church decline also has regular causes that can be discerned by examining churches that are declining in numbers.
 Fortunately, the process of discovery is not rocket science.
-The differences between the churches that are dying and are growing are plain as day.1
+The differences between the churches that are dying and are growing are plain as day.[1]

 In this paper, I will argue that possession of an evangelical mission and congregational polity is the defining characteristic of most growing churches.
 I will present a case that when the Unificationist churches possessed this mission and polity, they grew.
-Although I will not delve into it for want of space, I also believe that the evangelical mission and congregational policy are rooted in the Divine Principle teachings and Founder's aspirations embodied in home church and Tribal Messiahship.2
+Although I will not delve into it for want of space, I also believe that the evangelical mission and congregational policy are rooted in the Divine Principle teachings and Founder's aspirations embodied in home church and Tribal Messiahship.
+[2]

-I propose that at this stage of its maturation, if the Unification Church adapts the practices of the churches that are growing, and ceases the practices of the churches that are failing, it will grow.
-I then will respond to five Unificationist criticisms of my position, and set forth five principles for congregational evangelism.
+I then will propose that at this stage of its maturation, if the Unification Church adapts the practices of the churches that are growing, and ceases the practices of the churches that are failing, it will grow.
+I will conclude by responding to five criticisms of my position.